 This method will wipe the flash drive all the data and copy the ISO files to the root of the device.
 Therefore, it’s highly recommended to back up the device’s files and folders.
 No need to use a professional tool, just copy or move files to your computer hard disk.
-It’s simple and quicker.
+It’s simple and quick.

-- After you open the tool, click its device drop down menu and choose the correct USB drive.
+- After you open the tool, click its device drop-down menu and choose the correct USB drive.

 - Once you choose the ISO image, it will automatically select the device file system as NTFS.
-It’s the most suitable file system for the Windows.
+It’s the most suitable file system for Windows.

 - In the “Partition scheme and target system type” select the “MBR partition scheme for BIOS or UEFI computer” option.
 Keep the “Cluster size” as it is.
 Type an identifiable name for “New volume label”.

 - Next, click “Start”, now it will ask for you to format the USB device.
 Therefore, before starting this step, it’s better to copy the pen drive files and folders to the computer.
 If you have an empty device, it will not ask to format.

 - The file copying process will take 1-2 minutes.
 If you can see the progress at the bottom of the Window.
 Once it’s completed, you can eject the device from the PC and start the installation.

 - To boot the computer using a USB device, change the BIOS boot option as a “USB device or optical device”.
 In some situations, your pen drive will be listed as the manufacturer’s name.

 - Then Boot drives select this bootable Windows USB drive as a first drive.

 If your computer replaced the old hard drive and replaced a new SSD or Nvme drive, you can easily transfer windows to another drive without wasting your time.